sideshowcoder/canned/README.md

         "response": "response for two@example.com"
     }

+To use in conjunction with response headers, list the response header first.

+	//! statusCode: 201
+	//! header: {"authorization": "abc"}
+	{
+	    "response": "response for abc"
+	}
+	//! header: {"authorization": "123"}
+	{
+	    "response": "response for 123"
+	}

 How about some docs inside for the responses?
 ---------------------------------------------
 Most content types support comments nativly, like html or javascript.
 Sadly the